DioM34/PYlux-repo/README.md

 * resource saving - using this is much more resourcesaving than running an real vm
 * listening to community - i listen to community requests or ideas

+if you like this project id be happy if you starred this project it would motivate me to keep going and continue updating this :^)

   if you have suggestions, reports or bugs you can open a pull request and i will be taking a look at it :^)

   **DISCLAIMER**: this project was made 100% vibecoding using ai like Gemini or ChatGPT if you encounter any issues or bugs as i said open a pull request or an issue